rajnishmanitiwari/rajnishmanitiwari/README.md

   <br/>

 💎 &nbsp; **How I'm going to help you build an incredible product?**
-- Leverage data to grow your business.
+- Leverage AI to Automate & Scale your business.
 - Distill complex analytics into clear, actionable recommendations.
 - Combine data smarts with intuitive design to create great user experiences.
 - Build a smooth and efficient system From ideation to launch and beyond.